surajglokhande/MyKMMSharedUIApp/README.md

 # MyKMMSharedUIApp
-here you can find the Kotlin Multiplatform Mobile shared UI.
+Here you can find the code related to Kotlin Multiplatform Mobile shared UI.